New Balance FuelCell Rebel v5 Running Shoe Review

 ASICS NOVABLAST 5

 The New Balance FuelCell Rebel v5 and the ASICS NOVABLAST 5 are both daily trainers that aim to blend comfort and versatility, but they approach the task in different ways.
-The Rebel v5 is lighter, lower to the ground, and offering a softer ride with a natural rocker that works well for easy runs and strides.
+The Rebel v5 is lighter, lower to the ground, and its natural rocker works well for easy runs and strides.
 In contrast, the NOVABLAST 5 is higher stacked and more robust overall, delivering better cushioning and more rebound, especially for longer efforts.
 Its FF Blast+ Eco foam feels more dynamic and holds up better under heavier runners or higher mileage.
 While both shoes are on the softer side, the ASICS feels plusher overall.

 New Balance FuelCell Rebel v4

-The New Balance FuelCell Rebel v4 and Rebel v5 share the same lineage, but the v5 marks a clear shift toward a more cushioned, mainstream daily trainer feel.
-The Rebel v4 was lower to the ground, firmer, and more responsive, making it a go-to option for runners who wanted a stripped-down, exciting ride when training.
+The New Balance FuelCell Rebel v4 and New Balance FuelCell Rebel v5 share the same lineage, but the v5 marks a clear shift toward a more cushioned, mainstream daily trainer feel.
+The Rebel v4 is lower to the ground, firmer, and more responsive, making it a go-to option for runners who want a stripped-down, exciting ride when training.
 The Rebel v5, on the other hand, adds more stack, a softer midsole feel, and greater upper padding, making it plusher and more forgiving, especially on easy or recovery days.
 On the other side, it's about 20 grams heavier.
-For runners who loved the v4's raw, fun feel, the update might feel like a step away from its original intent.
-But for those looking for a more comfortable, cushioned version of a (relatively) lightweight trainer, the v5 broadens its appeal.
+For runners who love the v4's raw, fun feel, the update might feel like a step away from its original intent.
+For those looking for a more comfortable, cushioned version of a (relatively) lightweight trainer, the v5 broadens its appeal.

 HOKA Clifton 10